greltel/ABAP-Cloud-Logger/README.md

 Logging is a tool I rely on almost every day while working with ABAP.
 I wanted to create a version that is not only simple and effective but also fully compatible with the ABAP Cloud environment.
 The goal is to provide an easy-to-use logger that fits naturally into cloud-ready development practices and can be integrated seamlessly into modern projects.

+## Usage Examples

 ## Design Goals/Features

 * Install via [ABAPGit](http://abapgit.org)
 * ABAP Cloud/Clean Core compatibility.Passed SCI check variant S4HANA_READINESS_2023
 * Based on [CL_BALI_LOG](https://help.sap.com/docs/btp/sap-business-technology-platform/cl-bali-log-interface-if-bali-log) which is released for Cloud Development (could also use XCO_CP_BAL)
-* Based on Multiton Design Pattern
+* Based on Multiton Design Pattern for efficient management of log instances.